selimanac/defold-daabbcc/README.md

 A Dynamic AABB Tree is a binary search algorithm for fast overlap testing.
 Dynamic AABB trees are well-suited for general-purpose use and can handle moving objects efficiently.
 This data structure provides an effective method for detecting potential overlap between objects.

 DAABBCC is not a physics engine.
-It does not include narrow-phase collision detection or manifold generation.
+It does not include narrow-phase collision detection or ~manifold generation~<sup>1</sup>.

 It is particularly well-suited for casual games, platformers, bullet-hell, top-down games, server-side headless builds that do not require narrow-phase collision detection.

+_<sup>1</sup> Added  v3.0.1_

 ## Discussions & Release Notes